AdobeDocs/aep-mobile-sdkdocs/src/pages/resources/migration/ios/migrate-to-4x.md

 <InlineAlert variant="info" slots="text"/>

-The Mobile SDK for iOS now supports a minimum iOS version of 11.0 and a tvOS version of 11.0.
+This Mobile SDK version for iOS now supports a minimum iOS version of 11.0 and a tvOS version of 11.0.
 The XCFrameworks included in the GitHub release are built using Xcode 14.1.

 ## SDK versions